ANIMAL FACTS - Giraffe

 Recognisable by her pale appearance and pastel orange spots, Sally can still be a very shy giraffe with new people and with unusual situations, but is super sweet in nature.
 While the other giraffe can be bossy around feeding time, Sally will politely hang back and wait until keepers have finished putting the food out.

-Sally has had two calves with our male Forrest, and currently living in the herd is her daughter Ellie who was born in May 2016.
+Sally has had two calves with our male Forest, and currently living in the herd is her daughter Ellie who was born in May 2016.

 My name is Skye and I am Australia Zoo’s first ever giraffe baby, I was born in October 2013.